College of Communication > Faculty & Staff > Faculty A-Z > Alexandra Murphy

-Alexandra G. Murphy is a professor of communication and acting dean of the College of Communication.
+Alexandra G. Murphy is a professor of communication and interim dean of the College of Communication.
 She teaches undergraduate and graduate courses that focus on cultural and political issues within organizations such as organizational communication and culture, multiculturalism in the workplace, power and politics in organizations, and assessment and intervention in organizations.

 She received her BA and MA from the University of Utah, and her PhD from the University of South Florida.
 Her research centers on organizational communication and culture, focusing on the risks that can occur in organizational and social contexts when taken-for-granted communication practices are unquestioningly reproduced and institutionalized.
 In particular, she has a strong interest in organizational and social contexts where lives are on the line.